getify/Functional-Light-JS/apC.md

 Your instinct might be that concurrent would always be preferable, and while that may be common, it's not always the case.

 For example, what if `fetchImage(..)` maintains a cache of fetched images, and it checks the cache before making the actual network request?
-What if also, the list of `imageURLs` could have duplicates in it?
+What if, in addition to that, the list of `imageURLs` could have duplicates in it?
 You'd certainly want the first fetch of an image URL to complete (and populate the cache) before doing the check on the duplicate image URL later in the list.

-Again, there will inevitably be cases where whether concurrent or serial asynchrony will be called for.
+Again, there will inevitably be cases where concurrent or serial asynchrony will be called for.
 Asynchronous reductions will always be serial, whereas asynchronous mappings may likely tend to be more concurrent but can also need to be serial in some cases.
 That's why **fasy** supports all these options.

 Along with Observables, **fasy** will help you extend more FP patterns and principles to your asynchronous operations.

 ## Summary

 JavaScript is not particularly designed as an FP language.
-However, it does have enough of the basics (like function values, closures, etc) for us to make it FP-friendly.
+However, it does have enough of the basics (like function values, closures, etc.) for us to make it FP-friendly.
 And the libraries we've examined here will help you do that.

-Armed with the concepts from this book, you're ready to start tackling real world code.
+Armed with the concepts from this book, you're ready to start tackling real-world code.
 Find a good, comfortable FP library and jump in.
 Practice, practice, practice!

 So... that's it.
 I've shared what I have for you, for now.
 I hereby officially certify you as a "Functional-Light JavaScript" programmer!
 It's time to close out this "chapter" of our story of learning FP together.
-But my learning journey still continues; I hope your's does, too!
+But my learning journey still continues; I hope yours does, too!